CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/7-Load-Balancing-methods.md

 **B**. **Depth-first**

-   Here we will change the load balancing method of *EB-AVD-HP* host pool to *Depth-first* and see how user distribution changes in the Host pool.
+   Here, we will change the load balancing method of *EB-AVD-HP* host pool to *Depth-first* and see how user distribution changes in the Host pool.

    >**Note:** If the previous session is closed, visit `aka.ms/wvdarmweb`, then click on *Default Desktop* and login with *AVDUser01* credentials.